-Irritable Bowel Syndrome is a disorder of the muscular movement in the digestive tract.
+Irritable bowel syndrome (IBS) is a disorder of the muscular movement in the digestive tract.
 Physicians are unsure of what causes it but believe there is a problem with the signals between the brain and intestines.
 Symptoms may include belly pain, bloating, cramping, diarrhea and constipation.
-IBS is a long-term condition but symptoms can be controlled with diet and lifestyle.
-The primary way to manage symptoms is to replace trigger foods with healthy alternatives that promote smooth and painless digestion.
-There is no better way to initiate control on a daily basis than to eat a healthy breakfast.
+IBS is a long-term condition, but symptoms can be controlled with diet and lifestyle.
+The primary way to manage symptoms is to replace trigger foods with healthy alternatives that promote smooth, painless digestion.
+There is no better way to initiate control on a daily basis than to eat a healthy IBS breakfast.

+When choosing the best cereal for IBS, look for high-fiber content.
 High levels of fiber in the diet keep the colon slightly distended, which may help to reduce or alleviate muscular spasms that cause IBS pain.
-Whole grain breads and cereals, as well as fresh fruit, are excellent choices of high-fiber foods to start the day.
-The U.S. Food and Drug Administration defines a high-fiber food as one that supplies at least 20 percent of the daily recommended allowance.
-Women are advised to eat at least 25 grams of fiber each day and the recommendation for men is 38 grams daily.
-Whole grain bread selections may include toast, bagels, or bran muffins.
-Examples of popular high-fiber dry cereals include All Bran, Fiber One and Grape Nuts.
+Whole-grain breads and cereals, as well as fresh fruit, are excellent high-fiber foods to start the day.
+High-fiber foods supply at least 20 percent of the recommended daily allowance (RDA).
+According to the U.S. Food and Drug Administration, the RDA for fiber, based on a 2,000-calorie diet, is 25 grams.
+Whole-grain bread selections may include toast, bagels or bran muffins.
+Examples of popular high-fiber dry cereals are All-Bran, Fiber One and Grape Nuts.
 Fruit selections with high-fiber content include raspberries, pears, apples, strawberries, bananas and oranges.

 Select Dairy Products Carefully

-Dairy products such as butter, cheese, milk and yogurt are an important part of a healthy breakfast due to their protein and calcium content, in particular.
+Dairy products, such as butter, cheese, milk and yogurt, are an important part of a healthy breakfast due to their protein and calcium content in particular.
 However, dairy products are common triggers of IBS symptoms.
-While some form of dairy should be consumed each day, IBS sufferers should choose a single type to enjoy with breakfast.
-If milk is eaten with dry cereal, for example, peanut butter, honey or jelly should be eaten with the side of toast, rather than butter or cheese.
+While some form of dairy should be consumed each day, sufferers should choose a single type to enjoy with their IBS breakfast.
+If milk is eaten with dry cereal, for example, peanut butter, honey or jelly should be eaten with a side of toast, rather than butter or cheese.

 Avoid Fried Foods

 Fried foods are high in fat and are particularly problematic for IBS sufferers.
-Starting the day with fried foods is a bad idea, as the digestive sytem gets bogged down and irritated right away.
-Therefore, eating sausage, bacon or ham as sources of protein for breakfast is not a wise choice for IBS sufferers.
-Spread peanut butter on a whole grain mini-bagel, English muffin or piece of toast, instead.
-Egg whites, oatmeal or cereal bars are better choices, as well.
+Starting the day with fried foods is a bad idea, as the digestive system gets bogged down and irritated right away.
+Therefore, eating sausage, bacon or ham as a source of protein for breakfast is not a wise choice for your IBS breakfast.
+Spread peanut butter on a whole-grain mini-bagel, English muffin or piece of toast instead.
+Egg whites, oatmeal or cereal bars are better choices as well.

 Limit High-Sugar Foods

-Studies have shown a strong correlation between IBS and sugar intolerance.
-IBS sufferers have difficulty digesting high-sugar foods, as well as sugary-sweetened beverages.
+According to a study published in 2014 by Gastroenterology and Hepatology, research suggests that IBS sufferers often have a sugar intolerance.
+IBS sufferers frequently have difficulty digesting high-sugar foods as well as sugary beverages.
 Given this, make sure to choose high-fiber, high-protein breakfast cereals rather than sugary ones, such as Frosted Flakes, Corn Pops, Froot Loops or Apple Jacks.
-Be careful not to add multiple teaspoons of table sugar to your bowl of cereal or oatmeal, either.
-Replace soda or flavored fruit juice with water or 100 percent juice for breakfast to complete a healthy start to your day.
+Be careful not to add multiple teaspoons of table sugar to your bowl of cereal or oatmeal either.
+Replace soda or flavored fruit juice with water or 100 percent fruit juice for breakfast to complete a healthy start to your day.